What is the Car Accident Statute of Limitations in Arkansas?

 Although you do not want to miss the deadline for filing a claim, it is important not to rush to file a claim either.
 Your attorney will help you understand the implications for filing too early, as well as too late.
 You need to reach maximum medical improvement or have a medical treatment plan established before determining how much compensation you truly need.

 An Arkansas car accident attorney will work within the time limit to determine the full scope of your injuries and your claim.
 They will meet with your medical team, as well as other experts to ensure that all damages are considered.
 They will gather the necessary evidence to build your case before that evidence is lost or destroyed.

 After a car accident, it is important to speak to a lawyer immediately to preserve evidence and ensure that you do not miss important deadlines.

 When you suffer an injury in a car accident, the team of injury lawyers at Rainwater, Holt & Sexto can help.
 Arkansas and Tennessee are our homes and we want to make sure our neighbors and friends are supported.
 That is why we offer free initial consultations for all injured accident victims.
-With six office locations – Little Rock, Fayetteville, Conway, Hot Springs, Bryant, and Memphis —our personal injury lawyers are easily accessible when you need help.
+With seven office locations in Arkansas and Tennessee – Little Rock, Springdale, Conway, Hot Springs, Bryant, Jacksonville, and Memphis —our personal injury lawyers are easily accessible when you need help.
 Our experienced injury attorneys are here to help you through this difficult time